-Instead, they market the aspects that customers are most likely to understand, such as an ionic generator or a true HEPA filter.
+Instead, they market the aspects customers most likely understand, such as an ionic generator or a true HEPA filter.
 Hence, the activated carbon filter may not be common knowledge.

-Once these pores are opened, the very surface area of the charcoal increases.
+Once these pores are opened, the same surface area of the charcoal increases.
 This makes it more efficient at absorbing airborne pollutants in particles and molecules.

 What Is the Filter Used For?

 The activated carbon or charcoal air filter is used for absorbing smells, gases, odors, and pollutants from the air around it.
-This would include dust mites, fungus spores, animal smells, mold smells, cooking smells, and even any smoke that threatens to destroy the indoor atmosphere.
+This would include dust mites, fungus spores, animal smells, mold smells, cooking smells, and any smoke that threatens to destroy the indoor atmosphere.

-When the absorbed particles get into the charcoal filter, they attach themselves there and are trapped.
-Hence, they are not able to go back into the air, resulting in fresher, cleaner indoor air.
+When the absorbed particles get into the charcoal filter, they attach themselves and are trapped.
+Hence, they cannot go back into the air, resulting in fresher, cleaner indoor air.

 Taking Care of Activated Carbon/Charcoal Filters

 After washing, the filters may also be used again until a certain time period.
 This ensures that no one has to buy a replacement anytime soon.

 Why You Should Consider an Activated Carbon/Charcoal Air Filter

-A Brief History
+A Brief History Of Carbon Filtration

-Many experts have claimed that even one gram of activated charcoal can contain several hundred square meters within itself.
+Many experts have claimed that even one gram of activated charcoal can contain several hundred square meters within itself for the activation part.
 Along with this, activated charcoal filters are chemically treated for filtering certain dangerous pollutants.

 They did this by using it to remove any odors left after infections.
 Even 16-18th-century soldiers were known to store water in charcoal-smeared or charred barrels.
 This served to keep the content fresh, even on long voyages.

-After the First World War, special research and development were devoted to the production of activated carbon.
-This dramatic growth in that time period is what led to the modern activated charcoal air filter we have today.
+After the First World War, special research and development were devoted to producing activated carbon.
+This dramatic growth in that time period led to the current activated charcoal air filter we have today.

-How to Use Carbon Filters Correctly
+How to Use Carbon Filters Correctly?